Disability Awareness Training

 - The Barriers to online access

-- How to write an Accessibility Statement
+- How to write an Accessibility Statement (relevant to the size of your organisation)

-For more details of dates and times of the Spring 2021 Open Programme, please visit our Events Page.
+For more details of dates and times of the 2021 Open Programme, please visit our Events Page.
 Or if you would like more detail about the course content, or how to engage a bespoke course for your organisation, contact Be Ready’s Lead Trainer Debbie Stafford.

 Please Note: Due to the way all Be Ready Employer Hub services are funded, they are only available free of charge for Devon-based employers.
 However, we recognise employers from outside Devon may wish to attend our online training.
 Therefore, we prioritise places for participants based in Devon, with bookings from other areas held on a waiting list until a space place is available.
 However all of the information provided in our disability awareness training is relevant only to UK-based law and regulations, which means we are unable to accept any bookings from outside the UK.